brentjens/rm-synthesis/README.rst

 Usage
 -----

-rmsynthesis [options] <Qcube.fits> <Ucube.fits> <frequencies.txt>

-  -o/--output <directory>    Output directory (Default: .)
+usage: rmsynthesis [-h] [--output DIRECTORY] [--low PHI] [--high PHI]
+                   [--dphi DELTA_PHI] [-f] [-c] [-q QFACTOR] [-u UFACTOR] [-m GB] [-v]
+                   QCUBE UCUBE FREQ_FILE

+positional arguments:
+  QCUBE                 FITS file containing the Q cube.
+  UCUBE                 FITS file containing the U cube.
+  FREQ_FILE             Ascii file with frame frequencies.

+optional arguments:
+  -h, --help            show this help message and exit --output DIRECTORY, -o DIRECTORY
+                        Name of the output directory [.].
-  -l/--low <phi>             Lowest Faraday depth in output cube.
+  --low PHI             Lowest Faraday depth in output cube.
 Default value is
-                             -sqrt(3)/delta (lambda^2),
-                             where delta (lambda^2) is the smallest
+                        -sqrt(3)/delta (lambda^2), where delta (lambda^2) is
-                             one as computed from the frequency list.
+                        the smallest one as computed from the frequency list.

-  -h/--high <phi>            Highest Faraday depth in output cube.
+  --high PHI            Highest Faraday depth in output cube.
 Default value is
-                             +sqrt(3)/delta (lambda^2),
-                             where delta (lambda^2) is the smallest
+                        +sqrt(3)/delta (lambda^2), where delta (lambda^2) is
-                             one computed from the frequency list.
+                        the smallest one as computed from the frequency list.

-  -d/--dphi <delta phi>      Faraday depth increment between frames
+  --dphi DELTA_PHI      Faraday depth increment between frames from the RM
-                             from the RM cube.
-Default value is sqrt(3)/Delta (lambda^2), where Delta
-                             (lambda^2) is max(lambda^2) -
+                        cube.
+Default value is sqrt(3)/Delta (lambda^2), where Delta (lambda^2) is max(lambda^2) - min(lambda^2),
-                             min(lambda^2), computed from the
+                        computed from the frequency list.
-                             frequency list.

-  -f/--force                 Force overwriting files in output
+  -f, --force           Force overwriting files in output directory if they
-                             directory if they already exist.
+                        already exist.

-  -c/--check                 Perform all possible checks, but do not
+  -c, --check           Perform all possible checks, but do not write any
-                             write any files or compute an RM cube.
+                        files or compute an RM cube
+  -q QFACTOR, --qfactor QFACTOR

-  -q/--qfactor <qf>          Factor to multiply values in Q cube with,
+                        Factor to multiply values in Q cube with, Default [1.000000]
-                             Default value is 1.0
+  -u UFACTOR, --ufactor UFACTOR

-  -u/--ufactor <uf>          Factor to multiply values in U cube with,
+                        Factor to multiply values in U cube with, Default [1.000000].
-                             Default value is 1.0.
 For WSRT data, this factor must be 1.2 if it has not already been applied.

-  -v/--version               Display version information.
+  -m GB, --maxmem GB    Maximum amount of memory to be used in GB.
+Default:
+                        [12.505261]
+  -v, --version         Print version number and exit.

 Input
 -----